jwang1133/Base_composition/README.md

-## Repository for the "Genome-wide nucleotide patterns and potential mechanisms for genome divergence following domestication" project. ##
+## Repository for the "Genome-wide nucleotide patterns and potential mechanisms for genome divergence following domestication in maize and soybean" project. ##

 **Note: in this depository we did not store the original data mainly because there are already available online in the original publication.
 Here we will document the analysis in detail and present a clear pipeline.**